jm-cc/pm2/nmad/README.md

 Installation
 ------------

-nmad requires other pm2 modules: tbx, Puk, PukABI, (optionnally) pioman.
-PadicoTM may be used as a launcher, and should be built *after* nmad.
+module nmad requires other pm2 modules: tbx, Puk, PukABI (optionnal), pioman (optionnal).
+PadicoTM is the prefered launcher, and should be built *after* nmad.

 Requirements:
   - autoconf (v 2.50 or later)
   - pkg-config
-  - hwloc (optional)
+  - hwloc (optional, recommended)
   - libnuma (optional)
   - ibverbs for IB support (set $IBHOME if not installed in /usr)
   - MX for Myrinet support (set $MX_DIR if not installed in /usr)

 **Automated build** (recommended):
-To build multiple modules at once, we recommend to use the build script located in pm2/scripts/pm2-build-packages using a given or a custom configuration file, e.g.:
+To build multiple pm2 modules at once, we recommend to use the build script located in pm2/scripts/pm2-build-packages using a given or a custom configuration file, e.g.:

      % cd pm2/scripts
-     % ./pm2-build-packages ./bench-nmad+pioman+pthread.conf --prefix=$HOME/soft/x86_64
+     % ./pm2-build-packages ./madmpi.conf --prefix=$HOME/soft/x86_64

 Manual build (not recommended).
 For each module: